PEZM/Heatherwick-Shared-Toolbar/README.md

 ## Support

 For issues or questions about this framework, please refer to the troubleshooting section above or check the Rhino command line for detailed error messages.

+## Current Status

+### ✅ Working Features
+- Plugin loads successfully in Rhino 8
+- Commands are properly registered and discoverable
+- Embedded resources (icons) are found and loaded correctly
+- Dynamic toolbar framework initializes without errors
+- Yak package distribution works correctly
+- All essential commands (`Heatherwick_ListCommands`, `Heatherwick_LoadToolbar`) are functional

+### ❌ Known Limitations
+- **Toolbar Icons Not Displaying**: While the `DynamicToolbarManager` framework successfully loads icons from embedded resources, they are not displayed in Rhino's native toolbar UI.
+The toolbar shows generic mouse pointer icons instead of the custom icons.
+- **Framework Integration Issue**: The custom `DynamicToolbarManager` and `ToolbarHelper` classes appear to be designed for a different toolbar system than Rhino's native toolbar implementation.

+### 🔧 Next Steps
+1. **Investigate Native Rhino Toolbar Integration**: Research how to properly integrate custom icons with Rhino's native toolbar system
+2. **Alternative Icon Loading Methods**: Explore direct command icon assignment or Rhino-specific toolbar customization APIs
+3. **Framework Refactoring**: Consider simplifying the approach by removing the custom framework and using Rhino's built-in toolbar capabilities
+4. **Cross-Plugin Icon Loading**: Once basic icon display is working, implement the ability to load icons from other plugins

+### Technical Details
+- Icons are successfully embedded and loaded: `ListCommands.ico` (109KB) and `plugin-utility.ico` (103KB)
+- The `LoadIconFromResources` method correctly finds resources using the pattern `Heatherwick_Studio_Toolbar.EmbeddedResources.{iconName}`
+- Commands are registered with the framework but the visual representation in Rhino's UI is not updated

 ## License